licitdev/docs/configuration/data-model/relationships.md

 - country_id (an M2O field, stores the key from countries.id, creating the relationship in the data model)
 ```

-Remember, configuring an O2M relationship does not produce a new column in the database.
-In fact it doesn't make any change to the database whatsoever.
-Remember from the [M2O](#many-to-one-m2o) section, we saw that configuring an M2O does not provide a way to access relationally linked items from within an Item Details Page in the related collection.
-In Directus, configuring an O2M creates an [Alias](/getting-started/glossary/#alias) field, which dynamically lists all items connected within the column created on an M2O.
+Note the following points from the schema above.
+When we create an O2M in Directus:

+- Since the perspective is flipped, we now consider `countries` to be the parent collection.
+- It isn't always necessary to create an O2M.
+In some cases, you won't want or need to access items from both sides.
+- At first glance, this O2M alias field might make it _look and feel_ like a new column was created, but the O2M field is purely _virtual_.
+It creates an Interface within the Data Studio to access items from an O2M perspective.
+In other words, the O2M alias field allows us to access any related items from `cities` within an Item Details Page in the `countries` collection.

 <video title="M2O Doesn't Display in O2M" autoplay muted loop controls>
 	<source src="" type="video/mp4" />
 </video>

-In our example, The O2M now allows us to access any related items from `cities` within an Item Details Page in the `countries` collection.
-Therefore, at first glance, this O2M alias field might make it _look and feel_ like a new column was created, but the O2M field is purely _virtual_.
-It creates an Interface within the Data Studio to access items from an O2M perspective.

-In other words:

-- When you configure an M2O, the linked country is accessible on the Item Details Page of the `city` collection.
-- When you configure an O2M, all linked cities are accessible on the Item Details Page of the `country` collection.

 ## One-to-One (O2O)